brnfra/dotfiles/README.md

 ## How to install

  First clone or download files from repo.
+Git and SSH must be installed and configured before.

 ```bash
 $ git clone git@github.com:brnfra/dotfiles.git